SKGL vs. SKM15

 Reasons to choose SKGL

-- If you want to be able to get information such as the creation date, expiration date, features, etc, without accessing the license server.
+- If you want to be able to get information such as the creation date, expiration date, features, etc, from the license key string using the open-source library.

 - If your application will only have access to the licence key (i.e. with no access to neither the license server nor a a signed license file).